JonathanJensen/setup_mapproxy_on_iis_using_wfastcgi/README.md

 Request Restrictions > 'Invoke handler only if request is mapped to' = unchecked
 ```
 20. change file permissions for 'C:\inetpub\\[TARGETDIR]\' to give 'Full Control' to user group 'IIS_USRS'.
 Including child objects.
-21. right click on the site and click 'Manage Site > Browse'
+21. right click on the site in IIS and click 'Manage Site > Browse'